 Brenda M. Moore, Drain Commissioner

-Brenda M. Moore was appointed as the Muskegon County Drain Commissioner on November 7, 2013.
-She has been working in the land use and community development field since 1984.
-Ms. Moore holds a Bachelor of Science from GVSU (majoring in Natural Resource Management) and a Master of Science from MSU from the College of Agriculture & Natural Resources (majoring in Community Development).
+Brenda Moore has been working in the land use and community development field since 1984.
+She holds a Bachelor of Science from GVSU (in Natural Resource Management) and a Master of Science from MSU’s College of Agriculture & Natural Resources.

 Brenda’s work has taken her to communities in the greater Saginaw, Lansing, Grand Rapids, and Traverse Bay regions before she came back to the Muskegon area.
 She has a broad range of practical experience including grant writing and administration, land use and watershed planning, project management, site plan review, ordinance drafting and enforcement.
 In her various governmental positions she has supervised technical, trade, and union staff.